The Deligne-Simpson Problem: The tubular case

-Thus we may suppose that all indecomposable summands of $\E$ have the same slope $q$ and belong the same tube $T$.
-Choose a different inhomogeneous tube of slope $q$, and an exceptional parabolic bundle $\F$ on the mouth of the tube.
-Then $\F^\perp$ is equivalent to the category of representations of an extended Dynkin quiver $Q'$.
-By \cite{CBcw}, the category of objects $(\G,s)\in\CohConn_\zeta\XX$ with $\G\in\F^\perp$ is equivalent to the category of representations of the deformed preprojective algebra $\Pi^\lambda(Q')$ for some~$\lambda$.
-In particular $(\E,\nabla)$ corresponds to such a representation, call it $M$.
+Choose a different inhomogeneous tube $T'$ of slope $q$, and a stable parabolic bundle $\F\in T'$.
+By Lemma~\ref{l:HubnerLenzing} the category $\F^\perp$ is equivalent to $\mmod\C Q$ for some acyclic extended Dynkin quiver $Q$, the subcategory $\C_q\cap\F^\perp$ is equivalent to the subcategory of regular modules for $\C Q$, and $m\delta-s\partial$ corresponds to the minimal imaginary positive root $\delta_Q$.
+Thus $\E$ corresponds to a regular module $M$ of dimension vector $h\delta_Q$.

-Consider an indecomposable uniserial object $\E'$ in $T$ having as composition factors one copy of each of the simples on the mouth of $T$.
-We must have $\dimv \E' = a\kdelta$ for some $a$.
-Since it has slope $q$, it has degree $a(q-w)$, so $aq\in\Z$.